 There’s no denying that Lucky presents a huge challenge at full power.
 When equipped with the Infinity Gauntlet, however, Thanos can put up a good fight.
 With all six Infinity Stones in tow, Lucky might have his work cut out for him.
-The Mad Titan is known to do some unthinkable things.
+The Mad Titan is known to do some unthinkable things, like breaking Captain America’s shield.
 Plus, Thanos clocks in at over 8 feet tall; he’s a literal giant compared to the average leprechaun height of about 3 feet.

 Let’s compare abilities, shall we?
 Firstly, the Space Stone and Rainbow Marshmallow essentially provide teleportation for both fighters.
 Secondly, the Power Stone’s ability to manipulate energy is somewhat matched by the Balloons Marshmallow.
 Next, the Reality, Time, and Soul Stone are all matched fairly with the Horseshoes and Hearts Marshmallows.
 Nothing quite gives Thanos invisibility as Lucky can draw from the Blue Moons.
 Likewise, the unpredictable nature of the Clovers’ luck powers is a wild card.
 Then again, Thanos seems to have strength on his side naturally as well as via the Power Stone.